intuition-box/Icooking-Documentation/README.md

 # Icooking Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is the documentation of the ICooking project.
+An app where you can verbally communicate with an IA culinary assistant.
+This is a future web3 application, you can read more about it on the website here : [Icooking-doc](https://doc-icooking.intuition.box/)

 ## Installation